-In the article [29], Mathias Rousset proposed a new strategy for the case of Fermions to compute the energy variation with respect to a variation of the nodal pocket.
+In the article [63], Mathias Rousset proposed a new strategy for the case of Fermions to compute the energy variation with respect to a variation of the nodal pocket.
 The ultimate goal is to design a Monte-Carlo strategy able to optimize the Fixed Node Approximation.

 5.7.
-Discrete and continuous homogenization
+Homogenization